zenparsing/node-default-module-proposal/README.md

 1. If T is "import",
     1. If X is a file, then
-        1. If extname(X) is ".js", load X as ES6 module text.
+        1. If extname(X) is ".js", load X as ES module text.
 STOP
         1. If extname(X) is ".json", parse X to a JavaScript Object.
 STOP
         1. If extname(X) is ".node", load X as binary addon.
 STOP
         1. THROW "not found"